alexklibisz/elastik-nearest-neighbors/README.md

 I built Elasticsearch-Aknn (EsAknn), an Elasticsearch plugin which implements approximate nearest neighbors search over dense, floating-point vectors in Elasticsearch.
-This allows data engineers to avoid rebuilding an infrastructure for large-scale KNN and instead leverage Elasticsearch's proven infrastructure.
+This allows data engineers to avoid rebuilding an infrastructure for large-scale KNN and instead leverage Elasticsearch's proven distributed infrastructure.

 To demonstrate the plugin, I used it to implement an image similarity search engine for a corpus of 6.7 million Twitter images.
-Each image was transformed into a 1000-dimensional floating-point feature vector using a convolutional neural network.
-Elasticsearch-Aknn was used to store the vectors and search for nearest neighbors on an Elasticsearch cluster.
+I transformed each image into a 1000-dimensional floating-point feature vector using a convolutional neural network.
+I used EsAknn to store the vectors and search for nearest neighbors on an Elasticsearch cluster.

 The repository is structured:

-- `demo` directory: Twitter Image Similarity search pipeline and web-application.
+- `demo` directory: Twitter Image Similarity search pipeline and web-application
-- `elasticsearch-aknn` directory: EsAknn implementation and benchmarks.
+- `elasticsearch-aknn` directory: EsAknn implementation and benchmarks
-- `scratch` directory: several smaller projects implemented while prototyping.
+- `scratch` directory: several smaller projects implemented while prototyping

 ## Demo